Alpharivs/theme-changer/README.md

 - Select a wallpaper for each theme

+*Disclaimer: the script works by modifying two registry values, as a good habit you should always backup you registry before attempting any changes, it has been only tested locally as it's a bootleg personal project.*
 ## Why?

 I just wanted a lazy way to change themes in Windows because apparently it's to hard for such a small indie company to add such function and took is as an opportunity to practice some python.

 ## Requirements

-- Python installed in your system and the pillow module or just downloading the release version (only tested locally as it's a bootleg personal project)
+- Python installed in your system and the pillow module
 - 'Accent Colors' option in the Personalization > Colors section of the Windows Settings app should be set to automatic.

 <figure align="center">